pqina/pintura-example-vue-3/README.md

-# Pintura Vue 3 example project
+# Vue 3 Image Editor with Pintura example project

 Run `npm install` to install project dependencies, then run `npm start` to start the development server.